 Consent is HOT.
 Assault is NOT.

-Translation: If your partner does not say “YES,” back off.
+Translation: If you partner does not verbally or nonverbally say "YES," back off.
 Never assume your partner is willing to have sex.
+Sex without consent is sexual assault.

 If you do not say “YES,” and your partner does not back off, what happens next is not just “bad sex” – it is sexual assault.